 Getting hit by another driver is stressful.
 Not only are you forced to deal with the aftermath of the crash, but you also have to figure out how to pay for everything.
 While we would like to think that the insurance companies have our back, it’s unfortunately not that cut-and-dry.
 There are often disputes over what a policy covers and what the company owes.
 This can mean that you’re left with an insurance settlement – the sum of money the at-fault party and their insurance company pays you – that doesn’t even cover the costs of your medical bills, car damage, and other related expenses.
 All for an accident that wasn’t your fault.
 Fortunately, there are things you can do to increase your insurance claim settlement.
 Knowing how to negotiate a settlement can help you earn what you’re actually owed.

-Follow these 10 insurance claim settlement negotiation tips for personal injury claims to ensure that you are getting the most compensation possible for the injuries, property damage, and other losses you incurred as a result of a personal injury or accident.
-The following expert tips will help you get back behind the wheel with your expenses in check.
+Follow these ten (10) insurance claim settlement negotiation tips for personal injury claims to ensure that you are getting the most compensation possible for the injuries, property damage, and other losses you incurred as a result of a personal injury or accident.

 It’s important that you start the claim process as soon as possible.
 The first step is to determine whether the claim is worth filing in the first place.
 To determine whether to file a claim, you must calculate your total damages to see whether making a claim is an appropriate action.
 Different accidents and injuries require different levels of damages to make a claim a viable action - for example, it is generally advised that you should only file a minor car accident claim if someone is injured or if the repairs exceed $2,000.
 Otherwise, making a claim with a smaller amount of damages could potentially cost you more in the long-run through insurance premiums and deductibles.
 Regardless of whether you decide to file a claim, be sure to report your accident to the local police.
 Once you decide that you’re going to make an insurance claim, start the process and make sure to file within your state’s statute of limitations window.